Pay Governance LLC is an independent firm that serves as a trusted advisor on executive compensation matters.

 supportive of appropriate corporate governance practices.

-Brian Lane is a Principal consulting out of the Pay Governance Boston office and has 15 years of experience working with Compensation Committees on executive compensation design and processes and other corporate governance issues.
+Brian Lane is a Partner consulting out of the Pay Governance Boston office and has 15 years of experience working with Compensation Committees on executive compensation design and processes and other corporate governance issues.

 Brian's clients encompass a variety of company sizes, industries, ownership structures, and growth trajectories.
 With specific expertise in the Life Sciences industries as well as with privately-held companies.
 His work covers all aspects of executive compensation related governance topics.

 Recent articles and research have been published in industry journals and other sources such as WorldatWork / Workspan, Financier Worldwide, and the Harvard Law School Forum on Corporate Governance.
 Speaking engagements include presentations to the Equilar Executive Compensation Summit, HR.com, National Association of Corporate Directors (NACD), National Association of Stock Plan Professionals (NASPP), and to the New England Compensation Consortium (NECC).

 Prior to joining Pay Governance, Brian was a consultant with Towers Watson (now Willis Towers Watson); working domestically, in its Boston and Washington DC offices and internationally in its Hong Kong office.